 Located in Bikaner, Rajasthan the Junagarh Fort is one of the most important tourist destinations in Rajasthan.
 The fort of Junagadh is also known as the Bikaner fort.
 Junagarh Fort is not built at the height of the mountain like other Rajasthan fort.
 The present Bikaner city has developed around the fort.
-The Junagarh Fort is in the city of Bikaner in the Indian state of Rajasthan.

 The Junagarh fort Bikaner is famous for monument fort, history, architecture, culture, photography.

 Junagarh Fort Bikaner Rajasthan